 What This Means

-Senate Bill 932 aims to advance the implementation of autonomous vehicle technologies in Florida.
-It allows the Department of Transportation to conduct pilot programs and exempts autonomous vehicles from certain regulations, facilitating their operation and integration into the transportation system.
-This bill is significant for businesses involved in innovative transportation technologies.
+Florida's proposed legislation on autonomous vehicles aims to streamline the implementation of innovative transportation technologies.
+It allows the Department of Transportation to conduct pilot programs, requires annual reports, and exempts autonomous vehicles from certain regulations.
+This bill could significantly impact businesses involved in transportation and technology sectors.

 Key Provisions

-- Authorizes pilot programs for autonomous vehicle technologies.
+- Authorizes pilot programs for innovative transportation technologies.

 Latest Legislative Action